 External Board Members

-A geographer, environmentalist, and international development specialist with over 30 years’ experience in applied research and research management in Africa and Latin America.
+Simon Carter is a geographer, environmentalist, and international development specialist with over 30 years’ experience in applied research and research management in Africa and Latin America.
 At Canada’s International Development Research Centre (IDRC), led efforts to mainstream multi-stakeholder approaches to natural resource management in Latin America, and established the first climate change adaptation research programme for Africa.
 As Regional Director for sub-Saharan Africa, provided strategic advice and guidance for a large portfolio of policy-relevant applied research, represented the Centre at numerous scientific and diplomatic events, and oversaw the day-to-day management of the Nairobi office.

 Mary Anne Chambers